Button Menu

 Clery Act

-The Clery Act requires colleges and universities to report campus crime data, support victims of violence, and publicly outline the policies and procedures they have put into place to improve campus safety.
+The Clery Act requires colleges and universities to report campus crime data, support victims of violence, and publicly outline the policies and procedures established to improve campus safety.

 Summary

-The Jeanne Clery Disclosure of Campus Security Police and Campus Crime Statistics Act, Clery Act, is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act—commonly known as the Clery Act—is a federal consumer protection law designed to ensure transparency around campus crime and safety policies.

 Requirements